22. AGX Vehicle

 // 39

-• Sprockets: Instead of frictional contacts, nodes will merge with the sprocket - mimicking infinite friction or geared wheel versus track.
+• Sprockets: Instead of frictional contacts, nodes merge with the sprocket, mimicking infinite friction or a geared wheel-track interaction.

 • Idlers: Default behavior is identical to the sprockets.